About London Short Film Festival (LSFF)

-Simple and secure platforms to ensure full accessibility for each submission aren’t easy to come by for filmmakers, so creating a collaborative workflow between LSFF, their filmmakers and Cinebox was crucial when looking for solutions.
+Simple and secure solutions to ensure full accessibility with SRT files for each submission aren’t easy to come by for filmmakers.

-Partnering with Subly, the LSFF implemented a streamlined workflow that would allow each filmmaker to transcribe and subtitle their work through Subly.
+Partnering with Subly, LSFF implemented a streamlined workflow that would allow each filmmaker to transcribe and create a subtitle file for their work through Subly.
 A subtitle file which they could then upload as SRT directly to Cinebox.

 Their process made use of the high accuracy rate of transcriptions and the SRT files available at export.
-The team prioritised access to SRT files to ensure the accuracy of subtitles and so the subtitles could be added to high-resolution files after download.
+The team prioritised access to SRT files to ensure the accuracy of subtitles.
+They also prioritised access to SRT files for their subtitles on-screen.

-Subly gave the filmmakers the power to add and edit subtitles to meet submission requirements.
+Subly gave LSFF's filmmakers the power to add and edit captions to meet submission requirements.

 Philip said: “The process was exciting because it meant that we could also resize certain works all in the same editor to help our filmmakers spread the word on social media!”

 With Subly, LSFF worked to create a simple workflow for all filmmakers to use SRT files.
-This, all while, ensuring full security for each piece of work and account made.
-This way, LSFF was able to provide subtitling solutions to their filmmakers at no extra cost for them and meet all accessibility standards before their online events.
+This, all while, ensuring full security for each piece of work during the editing process.
+This way, LSFF was able to provide SRT subtitling solutions to their filmmakers at no extra cost for them and meet all accessibility standards with SRT captions before their online event.